stablekernel/aqueduct/_posts/2016-06-20-getting-started.md

 If you don't have Homebrew installed or you are on another platform, visit [https://www.dartlang.org/downloads](https://www.dartlang.org/downloads).
 It'll be quick, promise.

 You should really install Atom as well for editing your code, and the Dart support is great.
 You can get it from [https://atom.io](https://atom.io).
-Once Atom is installed, install the Dart package.
+Once Atom is installed, install the 'dartlang' package from 'dart-atom' (not any of the other ones).

 Creating a Project
 ---